AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/add-or-remove-a-user.md

    ![](assets/add-or-remove-a-user-7.png)

+   >[!IMPORTANT]
+   >
+   >A user **must** be added to a product profile in order to get access to Marketo Engage.

 1. Click **Save**.

    ![](assets/add-or-remove-a-user-8.png)

-The user will then receive an email to log in to Marketo.
+The user will then receive an email to sign in to Marketo Engage.

 >[!NOTE]
 >
 >When the user is added to Marketo Engage via the Adobe Admin Console, they're granted the "Standard User" role within the Default workspace of the subscription.
-If the user’s role within the workspace needs to be adjusted, that is done in Marketo Engage, [as described here](/help/marketo/product-docs/administration/users-and-roles/managing-user-roles-and-permissions.md).
+If the user’s role within the workspace needs to be adjusted, that's done in Marketo Engage, [as described here](/help/marketo/product-docs/administration/users-and-roles/managing-user-roles-and-permissions.md).

 ## Remove a User {#remove-a-user}